sav-che/TL-2/Authors/Bruttan, Andreas {std. Bruttan} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 167](https://www.biodiversitylibrary.org/item/103861#page/177/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 167](https://www.biodiversitylibrary.org/page/33266474) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bruttan, Andreas {std.
 Bruttan}|first entry]] for this author

 ### Author

-\* Bruttan, Andreas (1829-1893), Esthonian highschool teacher and cryptogamist at Dorpat, born in Livland, educated at a "Kreisschule" in Wenden, at the teacher seminary in Dorpat 1840-1842, idem at St. Petersburg 1845-1852, teacher in Russian language in Arensburg, teacher in Dorpat 1852-1861, id. at the gymnasium 1861-1873, inspector of the local teachers 1873-1881, inspector and teacher of natural sciences at the German university 1881-1886. (*Bruttan*).
+\* Bruttan, Andreas (1829-1893), Esthonian highschool teacher and cryptogamist at Dorpat, born in Livland, educated at a "Kreisschule" in Wenden, at the teacher seminary in Dorpat 1840-1842, idem at St. Petersburg 1845-1852, teacher in Russian language in Arensburg, teacher in Dorpat 1852-1861, id. at the gymnasium 1861-1873, inspector of the local teachers 1873-1881, inspector and teacher of natural sciences at the German university 1881-1886.
+**Abbreviated name**: *Bruttan*

 #### Herbarium and types